Multi-SpacePhish: Extending the Evasion-space of Adversarial Attacks against Phishing Website Detectors using Machine Learning: Proposed Realistic Threat Model

 \section{Proposed Realistic Threat Model}

 We use our evasion-space formalization to devise our proposed adversarial ML threat model---describing attractive strategies for real phishers.
-We first provide its definition (§\ref{ssec:definition}), and then support its realisticness via security analyses (§\ref{ssec:considerations}).
-In Appendix~\ref{app:pragmatic} we show how to apply WsP on \textit{real} phishing webpages.
+We first provide its definition (§\ref{ssec:definition}), and then support its realisticness via security analyses (§\ref{ssec:security}).
+Next, we provide some considerations (§\ref{ssec:considerations}) that set-up the stage for the additional contribution of this paper (§\ref{subsec:extensions}).
+Finally, we show how to apply WsP on \textit{real} phishing webpages (§\ref{ssec:pragmatic}).